cschreib/kmos-scripts/README.md

 ```bash
 esorex kmos_combine -edge_nan -method='user' -filename='shifts.txt' combine.sof
 ```
+I.e., change `method` from `'header'` to `'user'` and add `-filename='shifts.txt'`.

 15) Now copy the file `make_shifts.cpp` there and compile it:
 ```bash
 cphy++ optimize make_shifts.cpp
 ```

-16) This script will compile together all your previous shift measurements into a single master shift list that the pipeline can use.
+16) This script will compile together all your previous shift measurements into a single "master shift list" that the pipeline can use.
 You call it this way:
 ```bash
 ./make_shifts "../sci-" helper=xxx
 ```
 Make sure to replace `xxx` with the name of your helper target, and if needed change `"../sci-"` to match the starting pattern of the directories of your reduced OBs.

-At this stage, you can also exclude one or several OBs from the reduction, in particular if you failed to detect your helper target or if the data quality is bad.
-To do so, simply specify their ID in the `exclude` argument.
-For example, if you want to exclude the OBs `sci-03` and `sci-10`, write instead:
-```bash
-./make_shifts "../sci-" helper=xxx exclude=[3,10]
-```

 This program will create the `shifts.txt` file and the SOF file for the pipeline.
 You can inspect these files if you wish, and then run the `reduce.sh` script.
 Note that this reduction may contain fewer objects than what you had in section (H).
 This can happen if a) you have put science targets inside the sky pointings, or b) if you have multiple target lists in your observing program.
 Indeed, when you provide manual position shifts, the pipeline will only reduce the exposures for which these shifts were computed (i.e., all the exposures containing your helper target).
 To reduce the missing targets, you will have to use another helper target that was observed simultaneously, and re-do all of this for these other exposures.
 If you have no other helper target, then there is nothing you can do but use the standard reduction without shifts for these objects.

+At this stage, you can also exclude one or several OBs from the reduction, in particular if you failed to detect your helper target or if the data quality is bad.
+To do so, simply specify their ID in the `exclude` argument.
+For example, if you want to exclude the OBs `sci-03` and `sci-10`, write instead:
+```bash
+./make_shifts "../sci-" helper=xxx exclude=[3,10]
+```

+Now that we are applying position shifts, if you want to exclude OBs it is important to do it with the method above, rather than removing manually the files from the SOF file.
+Indeed, the pipeline links directly the lines in the SOF file to the lines in the `shifts.txt` file, and furthermore all shifts must be provided relative to the first exposure of the first OB.
+So if you exclude the OB `01`, for example, you need to recompute all the shifts; `make_shifts` does that for you.

 17) Now you can repeat the step (H.5) to inspect the continuum images, and see if your shifts have improved the signal to noise ratio.